outamaa/CiSICP/README.md

 # CiSICP

 Clojure in Structure and Interpretation of Computer Programs... or was it the other way around?
-Yes, this is yet another SICP-in-Clojure project.